 On the issue of things (actions) not being done well by government in implementing the Malabo Declaration, Ms. Amina Said Dafa (A farmer from Tanzania) said government should use stakeholders like farmers' organizations and CSOs in educating the public about CAADP and Malabo Declaration.
 She noted that the private sector, CSOs and farmers' organizations are very important pillars in the domestication of the Malabo Declaration.
 She proposed for creation of greater awareness among local and national leaders to support the driver.
-Youth and women participation in planning and implementation of the national and regional budgets was paramount, she noted.
+Youth and women participation in planning and implementation of the national and regional budgets was paramount, she noted .

 On the issue of whether it's possible for SSFs to take part in the tracking of processes and implementation of the agriculture budget and whether the current approach was working or needs improvement, Mr. Emmanuel Kimbowa (Uganda) stated that the process in Uganda involved all stakeholders.
-He was needed, he noted are some improvement to increase the participation of implementation process of policies and budgets, Ms. Josephine Love (Kenya) said that the constitution calls for the participation of citizen including SSFs.
-She said that budget process involves farmers from grassroots to national level.
+He was needed, he noted are some improvement to increase the participation of SSFs.